Era of Restriction

 Severely restricted immigration often results increased illegal immigration.
-In response to rising numbers of illegal entries and alien smuggling, especially along land borders, in 1924 Congress created the U.S. Border Patrol within the Immigration Service.
+In response to rising numbers of illegal entries and noncitizen smuggling, especially along land borders, in 1924 Congress created the U.S. Border Patrol within the Immigration Service.

 The strict new immigration policy coupled with Border Patrol successes shifted more agency staff and resources to deportation activity.
 Rigorous enforcement of immigration law at ports of entry also increased appeals under the law.
 This led to creation of the Immigration Board of Review within the Immigration Bureau in the mid-1920s.
 (The Board of Review became the Board of Immigration Appeals after moving to the Justice Department in the 1940s, and since 1983 has been known as the Executive Office of Immigration Review (EOIR).)